alanng10/class-lang/Docue/Article/Single/a.md

 The mark has syntax that is same as GlobGetOperate.
 Glob field with field name Field in class Class is trigg set with Value from AreExecute.

+GlobCallOperate is operate that trigg glob maide call.
+The operate has syntax that start with "glob" index word, follow by Class of class ClassName, follow by limit dot token, follow by Maide of class MaideName, follow by limit brace round open token, follow by Argue of class Argue, follow by limit brace round close token.
+Maide with maide name Maide in class Class is trigg call.

 Single does not need enum.
 Single has class and share operate.